mrisher/smtp-sts/reporting.md

 * `additional-info-uri`: An optional URI pointing to additional information around the relevant `result-type`.
 For example, this URI might host the complete certificate chain presented during an attempted STARTTLS session.
+* `failure-reason-code`: A text field to include an SSL-related error code or error message.

 # Appendix 3: Example JSON Report